700 pounds of beef and pork products recalled over possible human blood contamination

 The U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) is concerned that some of the recalled meat may be in restaurant refrigerators or freezers.

-Restaurants who purchased one of the recalled products are being encouraged to mpt serve them and discard them.
+Restaurants who purchased one of the recalled products are being encouraged to not serve them and discard them.

 Those with questions about the recall can contact Sara Matheu, Director of Media Relations, US Foods, at (847) 720-2392.